High resolution quantum enhanced phase imaging of cells: Materials and Methods

 \subsubsection{Phase resolution evaluation}

+Fig.~\ref{fig:resolution} presents a quantitative evaluation of the spatial phase resolution achieved with the new \(k^{(\text{TIE})}_{\text{opt}}\)-based phase retrieval strategy, as a function of the resolution parameter \(\mathcal{D}\).
+The results, shown in Fig.~\ref{fig:resolution}\textbf{a}, are reported for different defocus distances \(dz\).
+Each data point represents the experimental resolution extracted from phase images averaged over \(10^3\) frames to eliminate residual shot-noise.
+The shaded area indicates the theoretical resolution limit achievable with the current optical system.
+Fig.~\ref{fig:resolution}\textbf{b} displays representative phase reconstructions, also averaged over \(10^3\) frames, for two defocus distances, $dz = 0.025\,\text{mm}$ and $dz = 0.1\,\text{mm}$, at three different values of \(\mathcal{D}\).
+Rectangular regions within each phase image are magnified to illustrate resolution variations more clearly.

+As clearly shown by the curves in Fig.~\ref{fig:resolution}\textbf{a}, decreasing the defocus distance $dz$ improves the resolution by enabling a more accurate approximation of the derivative term in Eq.~\eqref{tie}, ultimately achieving a phase spatial resolution of approximately $4\,\mu$m for $dz=0.0125$ mm and for the minimal integration lenght \(L_{\text{det}}\) of the physical pixel, that correspond to \(\mathcal{D}=0.32\).
+The retrieved value is close to the theoretical resolution of the system, which results from the convolution of the effective pixel size at the object plane (1.7~\(\mu\)m) and the diffraction-limited resolution set by the numerical aperture (1.5~\(\mu\)m), yielding a combined resolution of approximately 3~\(\mu\)m.
+Conversely, increasing the integration area leads to a loss of resolution, where all the curves approach the same asymptotic behavior, with a spatial resolution of the phase images around \(18\,\mu\text{m}\), as achieved in our previous work~\cite{ortolano2023quantum}.

-To evaluate the spatial resolution of our imaging system, we analyze intensity profiles extracted along a line perpendicular to the edge of the phase samples averaged over \(10^3\) frames, in order to eliminate any shot-noise.
+To evaluate the spatial resolution of our imaging system, we have analyzed the phase profiles extracted along a line perpendicular to the edge of the phase samples.
 These intensity profiles are fitted using an error function (Edge Spread Function, ESF) centered at position $x_0$:

 where $a$ and $b$ are fitting coefficients, and $w$ represents the characteristic width parameter of the transition region.
 Differentiating the ESF provides the Gaussian Line Spread Function (LSF):

 The spatial resolution of the system is defined by the FWHM of the LSF, given by: